Anastasiia-Grishina/NetworkProgramming-1/README.md

 - to implement a simple GUI
 - to test characteristics of one- and multi-threaded servers
 - to realize TCP server-client interaction
-- to test Simple Messaging Interface using Wireshark
+- to test Simple Messaging Interface (SMI) using Wireshark
 - to establish an SSL connection, generate and manage keypairs
 - to use Amazon Web Services (AWS) for demonstration of the written code